 Fashion illustration occupied me for just over a decade.
 Living a location independent life, I divided my time mostly between London, Toronto, Paris and New York.
 I was attending international fashion weeks to live sketch the models as they walked the runways, helping fashion designers to communicate their ideas, working with clients including Chanel, Harrods, Hermès, Smashbox, CNN, Bloomingdale’s, Neiman Marcus, New York Magazine, Penguin Random House and The Hudson’s Bay Company among many others.
 I was featured in The New York Times and Women’s Wear Daily as an early adopter of touchscreen illustration with Apple.
 At the peak of this career I was writing and illustrating a regular column for the Style section of Canadian national newspaper The Globe and Mail.
 I also created a book called Draw Fashion Now published by Quarto in New York and sold worldwide.

 In March of 2017 it all fell apart.
 Disenchanted with the fashion and media industries, I burnt out in the middle of my 20th season live runway sketching in Paris.
 Feeling like a failure and experiencing a form of ego death, I went to the Louvre where I had a revelatory experience - the Mona Lisa saw me!
 She gave me the secret to great art, providing that I promise to make some.
-Discovering a belief in the divine opened up the world of divination to me, and I began an intensive apprenticeship as a Tarot reader.
+Giving the divine the benefit of the doubt opened up the world of divination to me, and I began an intensive apprenticeship as a Tarot reader.
 This involved an awakening process, a healing cycle, and eventual rebirth.
 Once this difficult trial was completed I was granted the role of Priestess and the responsibility to witness and guide others on their journeys towards truth.

 Now my name is Danielle Final, my title is atheist priestess, and to honour my commitment to the Mona Lisa and myself, I created my first series of fine artwork.
 This collection of numinous, allegorical nudes was completed in May 2019.
 In June, I found Parthenon, my irreligious temple in Montreal.
 I wonder what will happen next?